• Skip to primary navigation

 Program Overview

 In addition to academic classes, students will experience college life, living in campus dorms, eating at Cal cafeterias, and interacting with UC Berkeley undergrad and graduate students.
-Participants will also have the opportunity to visit places such as: the RFS (CalSol 2024 Excaliber Solar Car), Berkeley student labs, and Silicon Valley companies.
+Participants will also have the opportunity to visit places such as Berkeley student labs, Silicon Valley companies, and more.

 This program allows students to meet new friends from around the world and build important life skills that can make their future college experience a success — all while strengthening their college application.